MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

   - Microsoft Yammer
   - Workplace from Meta

-- **Inspections policies are valid for files sizes up to 5 MB in size and 1 million characters** When a session policy to block file uploads or downloads based on content inspection is applied, inspection is performed on files smaller than 5 MB and smaller than 1 million characters.
+- **Inspections policies are valid for files up to 5 MB in size and 1 million characters**

+When a session policy to block file uploads or downloads based on content inspection is applied, inspection is performed on files smaller than 5 MB and smaller than 1 million characters.

 For example, an admin may define one of the following session policies:
   - Block file upload for files containing Social Security Number (SSN)
   - Block file download for files containing PHI (Protected Health Information) In such cases, files larger than 5 MB or 1 million characters are not scanned and are treated according to the policy setting of **Always apply the selected action even if the data cannot be scanned**.

 Here are some examples:
   - a TXT file, 1 MB size and 1 million characters: will be scanned
   - a TXT file, 2 MB size and 2 million characters:  won't be scanned